Download the Great Southern Treasures Tour Guide Brochure

-These are some suggested drives to help you explore the Great Southern region.
+Some suggested road trips to help you explore the Great Southern Treasures.

 Our full drive trail is just over 800km long and connects most of the towns you find on this site.
 Enjoy the whole trail, or come back time and again, and linger in the Great Southern.
 Along the trail you will be entertained and delighted by the changing landscape, friendly faces and unique experiences.